onnx/onnx/docs/IR.md

   IR_VERSION = 0x0000000000000003;
 ```

 Operator sets use a simple version number.
-Each operator set version represents the combination of the most recent version of each operator.
+Each operator set version represents the combination of the most recent version of each operator at that point in time.

 This specification does not provide guidance on what versioning scheme model producers should be using.